-Partner Family Mentors
+Partner Family Advocates

 For any of us, moving into a new home can be filled with anxiety.
 Even simple things like meeting the next-door neighbors can be unnerving, even more so signing a mortgage and receiving the keys to a new home.

-A mentor’s task is to help make the entire homeownership process (sweat equity, construction, closing, assumption of responsibilities) one that builds the confidence of the partner family.
+An advocate’s task is to help make the entire homeownership process (sweat equity, construction, closing, assumption of responsibilities) one that builds the confidence of the partner family.

-- A good listener and relationship builder
+- A good listener and relationship-builder

 - Willingness and flexibility

-What are my responsibilities as a mentor?
+What are my responsibilities as an advocate?

 - Attend a Mentor orientation class